fetc90/gilded_rose/approach.md

 	- All items have a Quality value which denotes how valuable the item is
 	- At the end of each day our system lowers both values for every item
 * All tests currently passing
+* Committed tests

 25 mins || Plan
 * Continue writing tests, adding specific elements for aged brie etc.

+What have I done?
+* Implemented all these tests:
+	- XX Once the sell by date has passed, Quality degrades twice as fast
+	- XX The Quality of an item is never negative
+	- XX "Aged Brie" actually increases in Quality the older it gets
+	- XX The Quality of an item is never more than 50
+	- XX "Sulfuras", being a legendary item, never has to be sold or decreases in Quality

+25 mins || Plan
+* Finish writing tests - will get done in next 25 mins.
+Probably in 10 minutes.
+* Write test for congured item which subsequently needs to be fixed in code - come back to this later.
+Test will take a few minutes to write.
+* Start modelling - need to think about what kind of model.
+Class model of how everything will work?
+Google ideas for solution incase there's something better.
+Don't change any code in class in this time.

+What have I done?